-Brock Turner sex-assault victim Chanel Miller says she was 'shocked' by short sentence
+Brock Turner sex assault victim Chanel Miller says she was 'shocked' by short sentence

 “You deserve a hangover, a really bad hangover, but you don’t deserve to have somebody insert their body parts inside of you,” she added.

-Miller also met Peter Jonsson and Carl Arndt, the two Swedish graduate students who intervened the assault and chased down Turner during Sunday night’s program.
+Miller also met Peter Jonsson and Carl Arndt, the two Swedish graduate students who intervened to stop the assault and chased down Turner during Sunday night’s program.

 “The same night the assault happened, a miracle also happened, which was that I was saved,” Miller said.
 “And thinking of the two Swedes who knew to do the right thing, and who wanted me really to be OK, always gave me hope.”